2025年10月02日更新

 iPhone, however, because the exact solution is longer.)
 A Windows example

-can be found here(quintic) and here(sextic) .
+can be found here(quintic) , here(sextic).

 [3]Both apps allow you to download the file, open it with Wolfram Player,